-As far as the food goes, that’s usually our main reason for ending up here.
-Plus, it’s at the Wilderness Lodge.
-And we are always looking for an excuse to visit this resort.
+As far as the food goes, that’s usually our main reason for dining here.
+Of course, we’re always looking for an excuse to visit the Wilderness Lodge.

-We’ve had a variety of items here on our different visits.
-But the main event is the all-you-care-to-enjoy skillet-type meals that come with a heapin’ portion of food.
-For example, my last breakfast skillet had several different types of meat, with biscuits and gravy on the side.
+Over the years, we’ve had a variety of items for breakfast at Whispering Canyon Cafe.
+But the main event is the all-you-care-to-enjoy skillet-type meals with a heapin’ portion of food.
+For example, my last breakfast skillet had several meats, eggs, and biscuits with gravy on the side.

 If somehow you run out of food or want more of a favorite item, don’t worry.
-They’ll be glad to bring you as many refills as your heart desires.
+They’ll gladly bring you as many refills as your heart desires.

 Related: Whispering Canyon Cafe Review

-You can’t go wrong with a classic order of Mickey Waffles, but if something more adventurous is calling your name, head straight to Boma, and don’t look back!
-Just remember to allow for plenty of time to enjoy the meal!
+But if something more adventurous is calling your name, head straight to Boma, and don’t look back!
+Just remember to allow plenty of time to enjoy the meal!
 There’s so much food!

-Planning a vacation and want to learn more about the Walt Disney World Resorts?
-Then, try these articles to enhance your vacation:
+Are you planning a vacation and want to learn more about the Walt Disney World Resorts?
+Try these other popular articles:

 - Disney World Resort Reviews